-North Caicos is the second largest of the Turks and Caicos islands and is known for its Sandy Point Marina, a bustling place during the travel season.
+North Caicos is the second largest of the Turks and Caicos Islands and is known for its Sandy Point Marina, a bustling place during the travel season.
 The island measures about 55 square miles depending on high or low tide.
-You can sail your boat into the marina or just observe the activity around the landmark during your travels.
+You can sail your boat into the marina or observe the activity around the landmark during your travels.

 Prickly Pear Cays

 The Prickly Pear Cays measure only about 6 square miles between the islands and channels.
 They are known for their beautiful flora and fauna, including balsam bush and pope’s head cactus.
 The largest plants can be visible from the shore.
 Brown boobies, brown pelicans, and yellow warblers call the cays home.